datawire/forge-tutorials/deploy-service/step6.md

 `forge setup`{{execute}}

-Enter your Docker Hub credentials.
+Use the default registry supplied, enter in your Docker Hub username/password, and use your username as the organization (the default).
 Now, type:

 `forge deploy`{{execute}}